Texas Southern University: History

 On March 7, 1927, the Houston Independent School District board resolved to establish junior colleges for each race, as the state was racially segregated in all public facilities.
 The resolution created Houston Junior College, which later became the University of Houston, and Houston Colored Junior College, which first held classes at Jack Yates High School during the evenings.
 The school's name was later changed to Houston College for Negroes in 1934.

 In February 1946, Heman Marion Sweatt, an African American man, applied to the University of Texas School of Law.
 He was denied admission because of race, and subsequently filed suit in Sweatt v.
 Painter (1950).
 The state had no law school for African Americans.
 To avoid integrating the University of Texas Law School, the state of Texas made several offers to Heman Marion Sweatt to keep him from going to court.
 They offered to establish the Texas State University of Negroes which would include a law school.
 Some black leaders welcomed the idea of having another state supported university in Texas, while many others felt as though the university was created to solely avoid the integration of the University of Texas, as well as other white institutions.
-In the end, they did not grant Sweatt a writ of mandamus to attend the University of Texas, the trial court granted a continuance for six months to allow the state time to create a law school for blacks.
+In the end, they did not grant Sweatt a writ of mandamus to attend the University of Texas.
+Instead the trial court granted a continuance for six months to allow the state time to create a law school for blacks.

 As a result, the Fiftieth Texas Legislature passed Texas Senate Bill 140 on March 3, 1947, authorizing and funding the creation of Texas State University for Negroes as the first state university to be located in Houston.
 The school was established to serve African Americans in Texas and offer them fields of study comparable to those available to white Texans.
 The state took over the Houston Independent School District (HISD)-run Houston College for Negroes as a basis for the new university.
 Houston College moved to the present site (adjacent to the University of Houston), which was donated by Hugh Roy Cullen.
 It had one permanent building and an existing faculty and students.
 The new university was charged with teaching "pharmacy, dentistry, arts and sciences, journalism, education, literature, law, medicine and other professional courses."
 The legislature stipulated that "these courses shall be equivalent to those offered at other institutions of this type supported by the State of Texas."

 Given the differences in facilities and intangibles, such as the distance of the new school from Austin, the University of Texas School of Law, and other law students, the United States Supreme Court ruled the new facility did not satisfy "separate but equal" provisions.
 It ruled that African Americans must also be admitted to the University of Texas Law School at Austin.
 See Sweatt v.
 Painter (1950).